cefn/watchable/packages/unpromise/README.md

 const proxyPromise = Unpromise.proxy(promise);
 ```

-## Under the hood: Step 2 - Create a SubscribedPromise
+## Under the hood: Step 2 - subscribe

 Once you have a `ProxyPromise` you can call `proxyPromise.then()`
 `proxyPromise.catch()` or `proxyPromise.finally()` in the normal way.
 A promise
 returned by these methods is a `SubscribedPromise`.
 It behaves like any normal
 `Promise` except it has an `unsubscribe()` method that will remove its handlers
 from the `ProxyPromise`.

+## Under the hood: Step 3 - unsubscribe

+Finally you must call `subscribedPromise.unsubscribe()` before you release the
-This eliminates memory leaks from subscription and from
+promise reference.
+This eliminates memory leaks from subscription and
-reference retention.
+(therefore) from reference retention.

 ## Under the hood: Simple Shortcuts

-Using `Unpromise.race` or `Unpromise.any` is recommended as the proxying and
+Using `Unpromise.race` or `Unpromise.any` is recommended.
+Using these static
-subscribing steps are handled behind the scenes for you automatically.
+methods, the proxying, subscribing and unsubscribing steps are handled behind
+the scenes for you automatically.

 Alternatively `const subscribedPromise = Unpromise.resolve(promise)` completes
 both Step 1 and Step 2 for you (it's equivalent to
 `const subscribedPromise = Unpromise.proxy(promise).subscribe()` ).
-Be sure to
-call `subscribedPromise.unsubscribe()` before you release its reference if you
-want to prevent memory leaks.
+Then later
+you can call `subscribedPromise.unsubscribe()` to tidy up.

 ## Typical Problem Case